 You use a PSP

 If you use a PSP, then you need to check if they are participating in Amazon’s PSP program.
-The list of PSP providers currently approved by Amazon is here.
+Here is the list of PSP providers currently approved by Amazon.

-For UK and European sellers, the most popular approved solutions are WorldFirst, Payoneer, OFX, and Wise (formerly TransferWise).
+For UK and European sellers, the most popular approved solutions are WorldFirst, Payoneer, OFX, Airwallex, and Wise.